 How diet and acupressure can help manage feline diabetes by supporting his digestion.

 Has your cat been diagnosed with diabetes?
 Don’t panic.
-A growing number of cats have it, but the good news is that it’s manageable.
+Feline diabetes is more common than you think, but the good news is that it’s manageable.
 You may be wondering why your cat developed this disease.
 After all, he doesn’t snack on candy.
 But when he eats foods composed of proteins, carbohydrates and fats, he must break these ingredients down into absorbable nutrients to fuel his body.

 One of the fuels produced during this process is glucose, which is a form of sugar.
 The fl ow of glucose from the cat’s blood into his cells is controlled by the hormone, insulin.
 In a diabetic cat, the body isn’t able to either create or properly utilize insulin.
 Without insulin to regulate the fl ow of glucose, the cat’s blood sugar levels can elevate to dangerous and even life-threatening levels.

 There are two types of feline diabetes – non-insulin-dependent diabetes mellitus (NIDDM) and insulin-dependent diabetes mellitus (IDDM).
 Diet is usually the key to controlling glucose levels in non-insulin-dependent diabetes, while additional insulin is given to regulate blood sugar in insulin-dependent diabetes.
 If diabetes isn’t managed properly, a cat can develop a severe and often fatal condition called “ketoacidosis”, which requires immediate veterinary intervention.

 Generally, diabetes tends to occur in obese, middle-aged or older cats.
 There’s also a correlation between diabetes and low quality pet foods high in carbohydrates.
 As diabetes progresses, cats may become overly thirsty and ravenously hungry because they’re not receiving the proper nutrients to fuel their bodies.